 If you have made voluntary contributions to your super account since 1 July 2017 and wish to access these contributions (and associated earnings) under the Government's FHSS Scheme, you will need to apply to the ATO, who manages and administers the FHSS Scheme, to have these funds released from your account for use for a first home deposit.
 The application process is done through your myGov account.
 Voluntary contributions for the purpose of the FHSS Scheme are limited to salary sacrifice contributions and personal (after-tax) contributions.
-Personal contributions that have been claimed as a tax deduction are also considered to be voluntary contributions made by your employer and spouse contributions cannot be released under the FHSS Scheme.
+Personal contributions that have been claimed as a tax deduction are also considered to be voluntary contributions available for release under the FHSS Scheme.
+SG contributions made by your employer and spouse contributions cannot be released under the FHSS Scheme.